-Cup offer a couple of things that many places don’t and have created their own twist on the classic Afternoon Tea.
+Cup offers a couple of things that many places don’t and has created its own twist on the classic Afternoon Tea.

-The most expensive is the Prosecco Afternoon Tea at £25 per person and this gives you a bottle of chilled Prosecco, a selection of mini rolls, taster soup, warm scones with cream and jam.
-Homemade cakes, traybakes and a taster size pic ‘n’ mix.
+The most expensive is the Prosecco Afternoon Tea at £25 per person and this gives you a bottle of chilled Prosecco, a selection of mini rolls, taster soup, and warm scones with cream and jam.
+Homemade cakes, traybakes and a taster-size pic ‘n’ mix.

-A luxury Afternoon Tea which is almost the same as above but without any alcohol, although you can order speciality hot drinks over tea and coffee.
+A luxury option which is almost the same as above but without any alcohol, although you can order speciality hot drinks over tea and coffee.

-There is a smaller version of the afternoon tea for £8.50 per person, a gluten-free Afternoon Tea and even a children’s Afternoon Tea which sounds very sweet and delicious!
+There is a smaller version for £8.50 per person, a gluten-free Afternoon Tea and even a children’s Afternoon Tea which sounds very sweet and delicious!